MForster/factorio-rust-tools/README.md

 $ factorio_exporter --help
 Exports prototypes from Factorio in JSON or YAML format

-Usage: factorio_exporter [OPTIONS] <FACTORIO_DIR> [MODS]...
+Usage: factorio_exporter [OPTIONS] [MODS]...

 Arguments:
-  <FACTORIO_DIR>  Directory where Factorio is installed.
-This needs to be the full version.
-Neither the demo nor the headless version are sufficient
   [MODS]...
           Mods to install before exporting the prototypes

 Options:
+      --factorio-dir <FACTORIO_DIR>
+          Directory where Factorio is installed.
+This needs to be the full version.
+Neither the demo nor the headless version are sufficient.
+This argument is optional if both of `--factorio-api-spec` and `--factorio-binary` are specified

+      --factorio-api-spec <FACTORIO_API_SPEC>
+          Location of the `runtime-api.json` file.
+Defaults to `<FACTORIO_DIR>/doc-html/runtime-api.json`

+          The spec can be found in the `doc-html` directory of a full Factorio installation, or [online](https://lua-api.factorio.com/latest/runtime-api.json).

+      --factorio-binary <FACTORIO_BINARY>
+          Location of the factorio binary.
+Defaults to `<FACTORIO_DIR>/bin/x64/factorio(.exe)`.
+This can be any Factorio binary (full, headless, demo)

-  -d, --destination <DESTINATION>  Path where the result should be written.
-Uses STDOUT if not specified -f, --format <FORMAT>            Format of the output [default: json] [possible values: json, yaml] -i, --icons                      Export icon paths -h, --help                       Print help information -V, --version                    Print version information
+  -d, --destination <DESTINATION>
+          Path where the result should be written.
+Uses STDOUT if not specified

+  -f, --format <FORMAT>
+          Format of the output

+          [default: json]
+          [possible values: json, yaml]

+  -i, --icons
+          Export icon paths

+  -h, --help
+          Print help information (use `-h` for a summary)

+  -V, --version
+          Print version information
 ```

 ## Library